KANISHQ09/cost-wise-ai-advisor/README.md

-# 💰 Cost Wise AI Advisor
+# 💰 AI Cost Advisor

 A modern AI-powered cost management tool that helps users analyze AI tool spending, optimize expenses, and receive actionable insights — all with a clean and fast UI.